NREL/floris/_sources/examples.md

 Demonstrates the definition of a floating turbine and how to enable the effects of tilt on Cp and Ct.

+For further examples on floating wind turbines, see also examples 25 (vertical wake deflection by a forced tilt angle) and 29 (comparison between a fixed-bottom and floating wind farm).

 ### 25_tilt_driven_vertical_wake_deflection.py

 This example demonstrates vertical wake deflections due to the tilt angle when running